5 Best Glass Jars for Food Storage

 These Weck jars are expensive, but I initially thought they were worth the price.
 The lids look cool.
 However, it turns out all those parts are hard to corral.

 The glass lids cannot be vacuum-packed, and the plastic screw-on lids don’t fit either.
-Maybe they are suitable for heat canning, but that is not my shtick, so they are not very useful.
-I bought them at Crate and Barrel.
+Maybe they are suitable for heat canning, but that is not my shtick, so they are not very useful in my kitchen.
+I do like them for sourdough starter, using only the glass lid without the rubber seal or clamps.

 I used to carry my homemade yogurt to work in these jars I purchased at Target.
 People accused me of eating a candle.
 The rounded area inside and just beneath the rim is difficult to clean and makes it a challenge to get every last drop of delicious yogurt out of the jar.

-What do you think is the best glass jar for food storage?
-Is there one I haven’t mentioned?
-If so, please comment about the brand and where you got it.
-I wouldn’t want to miss out on a great glass jar.
+Parting thoughts: What’s your preferred glass jar for food storage?
+Any brands I haven’t mentioned?
+Please comment with the brand and where you found it.
+Don’t want to miss out on great glass jars!